edwardreeve/AAAWWWOOOGGGA/README.md

 You may see warnings about trying to visit an unsafe site - these can be ignored using your browser's in-built options.

+The application is configured with three test accounts, with varying levels of permissions.
+Their login details are as follows;

+- Username = 'Edit'
+- Username = 'View'
+- Username = 'Restricted'

+All three users have the same password, 'P@ssword1'.

 3. To close the application, terminate the running process in your command window by pressing `Ctrl+C`

 4. To run the program again during the same session, you'll only need to enter the following command;